 BACKGROUND

-District Staff and Kitchell CEM, Inc., the Program Manager, have evaluated the attached items as exceptions as permitted by Public Contract Code section 3400 (c) (2) as described and identified hereinbelow.
-Exhibits A-1 through A-4 submitted herewith are District Staff’s and the Program Management Office’s (“PMO”) “Sole Source Facility Justification Transmittals” containing District Staff’s and the PMO’s reports and recommendations for the proposed items.
+District Staff and Kitchell CEM, Inc., the Program Manager, have evaluated the attached item as an exception as permitted by Public Contract Code section 3400 (c) (2) as described and identified hereinbelow.
+Exhibit A-1 submitted herewith is District Staff’s and the Program Management Office’s (“PMO”) “Sole Source Facility Justification Transmittal” containing District Staff’s and the PMO’s report and recommendations for the proposed item.
+The Contractor Information Page and background information, referred to in Exhibit A-1 is on file in the Program Management Office.

-Vantage Technology Consulting Group (“Technology Engineer”) has reviewed the attached items identified by District Staff and the PMO and attached as Exhibit A-1, and has submitted herewith a Letters/Memoranda as Exhibit B-1 containing the Consultant’s reports and recommendations for the proposed items addressed in this Report and proposed Resolution.
+Vantage Technology Consulting Group (“Technology Engineer”) has reviewed the attached item identified by District Staff and the PMO and attached as Exhibit A-1, and has submitted herewith a Letter/Memorandum as Exhibit B-1 containing the Technology Engineer’s report and recommendation for the proposed item addressed in this Report and proposed Resolution.

-District Staff, the PMO, Vantage Technology Consulting Group (“Technology Engineer”), and outside legal counsel, John P. Dacey, have evaluated the items against the following factors:
+District Staff, the PMO, Vantage Technology Consulting Group (“Technology Engineer”), and outside legal counsel, John P. Dacey, have evaluated the item against the following factors:

 what particular materials, products, things, systems, or services are currently in use or being placed in use throughout the District;